 Babies, toddlers and juniors.
 Animal lovers and tractor- or train-enthusiasts will find lots to love in the surrounding countryside.

-The Den has a lounge and a bathroom with a shower and separate bath tub.
-There are two sets of interconnecting rooms and extra beds (£40 a night for 4–12 year olds; £60 for 13–16 year olds) or cots can be added to some Comfy and Splendid rooms and suites.
+The spacious Den has a lounge, there are two sets of interconnecting rooms, and extra beds (£40 a night for 4–12 year olds; £60 for 13–16 year olds) or cots can be added to some Comfy and Splendid rooms and suites (ask when booking).

 The sprawling Farncombe Estate gives children a 400-acre playground, with a secret garden to explore.
 Nearby there are plenty of boredom-beating activities, including Cotswold Farm Park (run by Countryfile’s Adam Henson), where kids can frolic with small animals, drive tractors and learn about kidding and shearing.
 The Falconry Centre, All Things Wild Nature Centre and Cotswolds’ Riding are all within eight miles of the hotel, allowing for more outdoor exploits, and the Gloucestershire Warwickshire Railway is a stunning antique steam train that will thrill Thomas the Tank Engine fans.